kjartan221/wallet-relay-lib/API.md

 Creates a new pairing session, builds the `wallet://pair?…` URI, and generates a QR code data URL.
 Returns the session ID, its initial status (`'pending'`), the base64 QR image, the raw pairing URI (pass this to `QRPairingCode` or `useQRPairing`), and a `desktopToken`.

 The `desktopToken` is a cryptographically random secret that must be passed as a `?token=` query parameter when the desktop opens its WebSocket connection (`role=desktop`).
 Keep it server-side — do not embed it in the QR code or share it with the mobile.

+Pass `options.origin` to embed a per-session origin in the QR — used by multi-app deployments where the caller's URL (not the relay's) is the trust anchor.
+When omitted, the constructor `origin` is used.
+The built-in `GET /api/session` route forwards the request's `Origin` header automatically.
+If `allowedOrigins` is configured, a per-session origin that does not match throws (and the route responds with `403`).

 ---